bakdata/ci-templates/actions/docker-publish/README.md

 # docker-publish

-This action downloads an `image.tar` file from an artifact and publishes it on Dockerhub.
+This action downloads an `image.tar` file from an artifact and publishes it into a Docker registry.
 When this action is used on a tag branch, the image is tagged with `latest` and the tag version of the branch (e.g. `1.2.3`).
-For all other branches, the `github.run_id` is used as an image tag.
+For all other branches, the tag `pipeline-${{ github.run_id }}-git-${GITHUB_SHA::8}` is used as an image tag.

 ## Prerequisites